jelizasilatei/Code_Challenge-week1/README.md

 * Click the check speed button.
 * The program will display either the number of demerit points or "License suspended", depending on whether the driver has accumulated more than 12 demerit points.

+6. For Net Salary Calculator:
+* Fill in the basic salary and benefits fields, then submit the form.
+* The net salary will be displayed below the form.

 # Technologies used
 This code was written in JavaScript and uses HTML and CSS to display the input and output fields.